Sore from running — injury prevention?

 Have you noticed any difference in your soreness depending on where you run?
 Two miles on a hard running surface can certainly be tough on the body.
 Sidewalk pavement is the hardest on your joints and tendons.
 Asphalt is slightly better for the knees, joints, and tendons.
 Dirt or gravel paths are even better.
 Also, well-maintained grass provides lots of padding and a slightly better work out for the leg and ankle muscles, just be sure to do a little extra ankle stretching before and after the run.
 Running on a sandy beach not only makes for good fodder for personal ads, it also provides a softer surface.
 The drier the sand, the better the workout.
 Even beach runs, however, should not be undertaken without good, supportive, running shoes.
 Save the barefoot experience for the cool down walk that follows.

 Proper warm up, stretching, and cool down are also key injury preventers.
 The mild pain you are experiencing could be indicative of Achilles tendonitis, micro-tears that result from stress.
-If so, seeing a physician and decreasing your level activity until the pain subsides may help you prevent a serious injury.
+If so, seeing a health care provider and decreasing your level activity until the pain subsides may help you prevent a serious injury.
 In addition to warming up and stretching, giving your muscles enough rest is essential to building strength and running capacity.
 If you're running every day, could you consider cutting back the number of days per week you run?
 Some people choose another aerobic activity on non-running days, such as biking or swimming.
 Cross-training can help build muscles that running doesn't target and give your joints and tendons a chance to heal from the stress caused by pounding the pavement.

 Here's to your health!